Bishop's Waltham: History

 The town's name comprises three parts 'walt' – forest; 'ham' – settlement'; and 'Bishop's'.
 It started off as a very early Anglo-Saxon settlement between 450 and 550 AD, and steadily grew to become one of Hampshire's largest villages, despite being burnt to the ground by Danes in 1001 AD.
-By the time of the Domesday book (1086 AD), it had a population of around 600 living in 115 households - at the time, the 11th largest settlement in Hampshire.
+By the time of the Domesday Book (1086), it had a population of around 600 living in 115 households - at the time, the 11th largest settlement in Hampshire.
 In 904, King Edward the Elder (King Alfred's son) exchanged it with Denewulf, Bishop of Winchester, for the Bishop's estate at Portchester.
 In 1136 Henry de Blois, a later bishop, built a new church and in 1158 started the now-ruined Bishop's Waltham Palace.
 It was destroyed on the orders of Oliver Cromwell during the English Civil War.
 Much of the old Palace is still in the town.
 Apart from the ruins, which are open to the public, material from the Palace was used as building materials in town buildings still standing to this day.

 William of Wykeham died in the town, while after the Battle of Trafalgar, some 200 French officers including Admiral Villeneuve were imprisoned there.

 There are many Georgian buildings in the town alongside the Norman parish church.
-The town retains a unique character, with a number of small local businesses (such as a butchers, bakery and fishmonger) including an off-licence which was established in 1617 (Bakers Wine Merchants).
-The famous High Street in the town is also home to a number of chain stores (such as Co-op) and a large supermarket chain (Sainsbury's), however, the owners of these and other stores have fought to prevent larger chains from threatening their businesses and, they argue, the character of the town.
+The town retains a unique character, with a number of small local businesses (such as a butchers, bakery and fishmonger) including an off-licence which was established in 1617 and closed in 2011 (Bakers Wine Merchants).
+The High Street in the town also has to a number of chain stores (such as Co-op) and a large supermarket chain (Sainsbury's); the owners of the independent shops have fought to prevent larger chains from threatening their businesses and, they argue, the character of the town.
 Unusually for the United Kingdom, there is a vineyard nearby.

 During the 19th century, Bishop's Waltham was a successful market town, being home to several agricultural suppliers, merchants and a cattle market.
 The town also had a large brickworks to its north, along with a gasworks that provided town gas for lighting and heating the town.
 The town had a large enough working population by the late 19th century to support a Working Men's Institute, which occupied an ornate brick building on Bank Street, which remained open until 2003, when it was converted into housing.
 Bishop's Waltham was home to Gunner and Company, which was the last provincial private bank in the United Kingdom.